Weenkus/azul/README.md

-# Cascadia
+# Azul

-Implementation of the Cascadia board game as an environment for training RL agents.
+Implementation of the Azul board game as an environment for training RL agents.

 ## Development